mattjax16/Ski-Advisor/README.md

 # Ski-Advisor
-A chatbot to recommend skis to someone.
+A chatbot to recommend skis.